-- To provide engaging educational opportunities preparing leaders to maximize the health and well-being of individuals, communities and populations - To mobilize a diverse student body to address complex public health issues, including issues affecting vulnerable and underserved populations - To foster an environment in which students and faculty collaborate on rigorous scientific investigations addressing public health issues, with an emphasis on vulnerable and underserved populations - To engage with communities, professionals, leaders and others as partners in improving the health of populations, including the most vulnerable and underserved - To create public health educational opportunities for public health and health professionals and the broader community
+- To provide engaging educational opportunities preparing leaders to maximize the health and well-being of individuals, communities and populations. - To mobilize a diverse student body to address complex public health issues, including issues affecting vulnerable and underserved populations. - To nurture an inclusive environment in which students are supported as they attain the knowledge, competencies and values of public health. - To promote instructional innovation and faculty advancement in teaching. - To foster an environment in which students and faculty engage and collaborate on rigorous scientific investigations addressing public health issues, with an emphasis on vulnerable and underserved populations.

+- To engage with communities, professionals, leaders and others as partners in improving the health of populations, including the most vulnerable and underserved. - To develop and maintain infrastructure, resources and technologies that are adequate to support faculty, staff and students as they work to accomplish the mission of the public health program.